For Comstock Resources Inc. [CRK], Analyst sees a drop to $16. What next?

-Comstock Resources Inc. [NYSE: CRK] loss -7.49% on the last trading session, reaching $15.43 price per share at the time.
+Comstock Resources Inc. [NYSE: CRK] gained 8.89% on the last trading session, reaching $18.74 price per share at the time.
 The company report on May 3, 2022 that COMSTOCK RESOURCES, INC. REPORTS FIRST QUARTER 2022 FINANCIAL AND OPERATING RESULTS.

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.